-In the past couple of posts, I have looked at Leo Strauss and Harvey Mansfield as teachers in a climate of positivism, relativism, and academic mediocrity.
-In this post, I will explore Stanley Rosen, as described by Nalin Ranasinghe in Teaching in an Age of Ideology.
+In the past couple of essays, I have looked at Leo Strauss and Harvey Mansfield as teachers in a climate of positivism, relativism, and academic mediocrity.
+In this essay, I will explore Stanley Rosen, as described by Nalin Ranasinghe in Teaching in an Age of Ideology.
 What we will discover is that Rosen shares many of the traits that are common among teachers who resist ideological thinking and consequently have a deep and lasting impact upon their students.

 Profoundly influenced by Leo Strauss, Rosen attended virtually every meeting of Strauss’ seminars over the five years that he had spent has a graduate student at the University of Chicago.
 After he had completed his dissertation under Strauss, Rosen continued to correspond with and visit his mentor and eventually became an established authority on Plato.
 Like his teacher, Rosen became an outstanding teacher who inspired and encouraged his own students to pursue their paths of philosophical inquiry.

 Although Rosen felt indebted to Strauss for recusing him from philosophical nihilism, he disagreed with Strauss on such issues as esotericism and the value of modern political thought.
 Whereas Strauss saw antiquity as a source of noble pessimism, Rosen believed that it instead provided a space where Platonic eros could flourish.
 In spite of this and other differences, both Strauss and Rosen fought against the nihilism they perceived in the works of Heidegger and others that had infected the modern world.